Online Safety information

 The internet is a fantastic place overflowing with knowledge, games and communities of people, and, just like pupils across the country, the pupils spend a great deal of time using the internet within Willowpark and at home.

-We value computing within our academy and encourage our children to experience different ways of accessing modern technology.
-From laptops to Ipads, our children are able to access a wealth of resources and explore different technologies to support their learning.
+We place a huge value on computing within our curriculum offer at our academy and encourage our children to experience different ways of accessing modern technology, learning new skills and creativity that will help them flourish both now and in the future.
+From interactive screens, devices, laptops to iPads, our children are able to access a wealth of hardware and software resources and explore different technologies to support and enhance their learning.

 We also encourage parents to set up filtering on their home internet.
 To learn how to do this for the major providers of internet please click the text below.

-In school, children learn about E-Safety through a scheme of lessons and through with assemblies.
-We also encourage parents/carers to talk to their children about how to behave safety when online, to ensure pupils remain safe when browsing at home.
+In school, children learn about Online Safety through our wider curriculum work in PSHE and Computing and through assemblies.
+We also encourage parents/carers to talk to their children about how to behave safely when online, to ensure pupils remain safe when browsing at home.

 Our children know to report any inappropriate content, contact or conduct they encounter online to CEOP (Child Exploitation and Online Protection Centre) by visiting this page and clicking our report button below.